kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 With module :mod:`maputils` one can extract image data from a FITS file, modify it and write it to another FITS file on disk.
-The methods we use for these purposes are based on package PyFITS, but are adapted to function in the environment of the Kapteyn Package.
+The methods we use for these purposes are based on package PyFITS (or the equivalent in Astropy, astropy.io.fits) but are adapted to function in the environment of the Kapteyn Package.
 Note that PyFITS is not part of the Kapteyn Package.